unfor19/replacer/README.md

 ## Getting Started

-1. Insert a start tag and stop tag in the text file, for example
+1. Insert a start tag and stop tag to a text file, for example

 ```html
 <!-- replacer_start -->